vidiyalajagadeesh/teens_hub/README.md

 4.Upload required images to the GitHub which will be used in website.
 5.After the completion of coding in the GitHub, enable the GitHub pages of completed website.
 6.Copy the repository link to the clip board.
+7.deploying azure health bot.
-7.For deploying the code on Azure, Create a new resource in the Web App service.
+8.For deploying the code on Azure, Create a new resource in the Web App service.
-8.Create free new resource using the student developer pack subscription.
+9.Create free new resource using the student developer pack subscription.
-9.After creating resource, select deploying options and select deploying via external repository.
+10.After creating resource, select deploying options and select deploying via external repository.
-10.Paste the GitHub repository link in the required field and hit enter.
+11.Paste the GitHub repository link in the required field and hit enter.
-11.Code in the GitHub repository will be imported to Azure Web App service resource and an azure Web App will be deployed.
+12.Code in the GitHub repository will be imported to Azure Web App service resource and an azure Web App will be deployed.
 DEPLOYMENT URL:
-The deployed Azure Web App Service resource had the following link for Teens Hub website https://teenmanagement.azurewebsites.net/
+The deployed Azure Web App Service resource had the following link for Teens Hub website : https://teenmanagement.azurewebsites.net/ demo video link: azure technologies: static webapp service
+                    azure health bot